prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 Iterative methods such as **Conjugate Gradient (CG)** exploit the SPD structure of A to achieve fast convergence with low memory usage.

-The idea is to take away a component p from r, here p is a vector, r is residual (r = b - A x).
+The idea is to take away a component p from r in each iteration, here p is a vector, r is residual (r = b - A x).
+And finally iteration stops when |b^2| become 0 or reach certain criterion.

 ---